bhaskar20001/citruspay-ios-sdk/README.md

 $ open citruspay-ios-sdk
 ~~~
 + Navigate to "Framework" folder & drag "core-sdk" folder into your existing Xcode project
-+ Select the target & Navigate to `Build Phases` tab and expand the `Link Binary With Libraries` section
++ Select the target and Navigate to `Build Phases` tab and expand the `Link Binary With Libraries` section
 + Click the + and `CitrusPay.framework` appropriate to your target's platform
 + Then navigate to `General` tab and expand the `Embedded Binaries` section
 + Click the + and `CitrusPay.framework` appropriate to your target's platform

 #### Or Using Manually
-+ Clone it
++ Clone it using following command
 ~~~{.m}
 $ git clone --recursive https://github.com/citruspay/citruspay-ios-sdk.git
 $ open citruspay-ios-sdk